-Prepared a Data Quality Act challenge to an Agency for Toxic Substances and Disease Registry health consultation relating to releases from a major natural gas producer’s upstream operations.
+Prepared a Data Quality Act challenge to an Agency for Toxic Substances and Disease Registry Health Consultation relating to a major natural gas producer's upstream operations.

 Assisting a major midstream energy services company in Texas Railroad Commission proceedings relating to environmental remediation and reporting issues.

 Successfully represented a large industrial construction company in overturning a "poor" compliance history score issued by the Texas Commission on Environmental Quality.

 "Attorney-Client Privilege in OSHA Compliance Self-Audits," Corporate Counsel, August 2014

 Co-author, "Texas Railroad Commission Proposes Regulation to Address Earthquake Risks from Disposal Wells," Oil and Gas Investor, Sept.
 18, 2014.